 Regenerative agriculture is a new term that is still being defined and debated.
 Green America is proud to be a part of this discussion and stands behind agriculture that builds healthy farmlands, supports farmers and farmworkers, protects local environments, benefits consumers, and contributes to the fight against climate change—regardless of the term used to describe it.

-The organization recognizes that implementation of these agriculture methods will always be site specific and depend on soil characters, crops grown, and local climates.
-Green America's long-term goal is agriculture production that is regenerative and meets the USDA organic standard, the best way to achieve this is through the Soil and Climate Health Initiative Verification.
+The organization recognizes that implementation of these management practices will always be site specific and depend on soil characteristics, crops grown, and local climates.
+Green America's long-term goal is agricultural production that is regenerative and meets the USDA organic standard, and one way to achieve this is through the Soil & Climate Health Initiative Verification.

-Green America and our Soil Carbon Initiative supports farms capturing carbon in soils—helping the climate crisis—building biodiversity above and below ground, reducing the use of synthetic fertilizers, pesticides, and herbicides, and improving water retention in soils.
+Green America and our Soil & Climate Initiative supports farms capturing carbon in soils—helping the climate crisis—building biodiversity above and below ground, reducing the use of synthetic fertilizers, pesticides, and herbicides, and improving water retention in soils.